amandaguglieri/hackinglife/docs/virtualbox.md

 # VirtualBox and Extension Pack

-How to install the Extension Pack manually, bypassing possible policies.
+How to install the Extension Pack manually, bypassing possible policies existing in a Windows DC.

 1. The .vbox-extpack file that can be downloaded.
 Actually, it is just a .tar.gz archive so its contents can be unpacked.